-Johns Hopkins calls focal epilepsy a brain condition that only affects one half of the brain at a time.
+Johns Hopkins calls focal epilepsy a brain condition that only affects one-half of the brain at a time.
 It can affect the frontal, temporal, parietal, or occipital lobe.
 The intensity and consequences of the seizure depend on which lobe exhibits it.
 However, subtle seizures are not as noticeably and physically disruptive as motor seizures.
-For people who experience subtle seizures, the time between their first seizure and diagnosis averages to about 600 days.
-For those who suffer from motor seizures, that gap closes to about 60 days.
+For people who experience subtle seizures, the time between their first seizure and diagnosis averages about 600 days.
+That gap for those who suffer from motor seizures is about 60 days.

 Symptoms of a subtle seizure without a loss of consciousness include:

 Losing consciousness, being unable to respond appropriately and quickly to your surroundings, staring into space, or making movements involuntarily are all dangerous when driving a car.
-But if a person does not have the other standard hallmarks of epilepsy, it could be mistaken for a number of other illnesses.
+But if a person does not have the other standard hallmarks of epilepsy, it could be mistaken for several other illnesses.

 Treatment for epilepsy varies depending on the severity of a person’s condition, but doctors will often start by prescribing anticonvulsant medications to reduce the severity of these episodes.
 It is considered a medical emergency if a seizure lasts more than five minutes.
 If you stop breathing, have a high fever, experience heat exhaustion, or are pregnant during a seizure, you should seek immediate medical attention.